Capitol Hill hearing on online hate sees it firsthand

 But controversy over white nationalism and hate speech has dogged online platforms such as Facebook and Google's YouTube for years.

 In 2017, following the deadly violence in Charlottesville, Virginia, tech giants began banishing extremist groups and individuals espousing white supremacist views and support for violence.
-In March, Facebook extended its ban to white nationalists.
+Facebook extended the ban to white nationalists.

 Despite the ban, accounts such as one with the name Aryan Pride were still visible as of late Monday.
 The account read: "IF YOUR NOT WHITE friend ur own kind cause Im not ur friend."